rgon/OCDcommenter/README.md

-# OCDCommenter
+# OCDcommenter

 A perfect soultion for coders whose OCD has them worried about their code's comment aesthetics.
 No more time wasting, I've already done that for you.

-OCDCommenter automatically spaces all your inline comments to occupy a certain column, making them look better and without having you waste time doing it.
+OCDcommenter automatically spaces all your inline comments to occupy a certain column, making them look better and without having you waste time doing it.
 Because many are the times when one notices that this block's comments aren't indented to the same level as the previous one's.

 This is what you write: